 You need to book for your school to go to Otari-Wilton's Bush - just to make sure that only one school is going through at a time.To book, email email@example.com

-It's a short session (two hours, 10am-12 noon) with our educators, where children and their caregivers enjoy the garden through crafts, games and a nature walk.
+Join us for a two-hour session (10am-12 noon) with our educators, where children and their caregivers enjoy the garden through crafts, games and a nature walk.

 Cost $10 per child, payable on booking.
 Please check before booking underage children by emailing firstname.lastname@example.org.